-*** All students must have Administrator rights on their laptop and must know their username and password.
-If using a work or friend's laptop, be sure to obtain administartor rights.
+All students must have Administrator rights on their laptop and must know their username and password.
+If using a work or friend's laptop, be sure to obtain administrator rights.

 Students are required to have a basic set of software on their laptops in order to fully take advantage of technology provided by NYU Law.

-- Antivirus software (e.g. Symantec Endpoint Protection, provided free by NYU) with a current subscription and up-to-date virus definitions.
+- Antivirus software (e.g. Malwarebytes, provided free by NYU) with a current subscription and up-to-date definitions.